max-shi/ApplicationTracker/README.md

 # Application Tracker

 A Windows desktop application that tracks website and application usage.
 This tool logs user sessions in an SQLite database and presents activity data with an interactive IMGUI-based interface.
 In the long term, the application is designed to integrate with a Chrome extension to provide in-depth tracking of user activity.
+Libraries have been included for ease of building (may be deprecated in the future)

 ## Overview